-Trialling for the 2022 Boat Race will begin on 19th September in Oxford.
+Trialling for the 2023 Boat Race will begin in September in Oxford.
 If you are interested in joining us, please contact (head coach) or (student president).

 We realise that some athletes will not be in Oxford in September.
 This is not a problem – please let us know when you will be able to join us!